Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **C"letter=omega1:omega2:omega3:q1:q2:q3"**
 **C"Mnoap=r11:r21:r31:r12:r22:r32:r13:r23:r33:p1:p2:p3"**
 **C"Mreference=a0:a1:a2:..."**
-**C"defaultToolLength=z"** default 200
-**C"toolDirection=x:y:z"** default [0,0,1]

 * letter is the letter which is used by B
 * omega1:omega2:omega3 is the axis direction
 * q1:q2:q3 is a point on this axis in cartesian world coordinates.
 High precision is currently only important for rotary axes.
 * Mnoap and it's 12 values is a transformation matrix from begin to end of the chain. r11,r21 and r31 are xyz directions of the x-Axis. r..2 of the y-axis and r...3 of the z-axis. p1...p3 is the position.
 * Mreference are the actuator's angles in degrees which were used to calculate the M values
-* defaultToolLength with default 200 is the Z length of the default tool.
-It is added to the endpoint calculation as placeholder when no tool is defined yet.
-The value is positive, although the direction is in the negative Z direction (i. e. lowers the distance between hotend and printbed).
-Setting a 200 default value shall avoid crashing something into the bed when no tool is selected.
-It should be changed to the longest existing tool when using tool changer.
-* toolDirection.
-For clarity of e.g. a router with horizontal spindle, this optional parameter defines the direction of the tool.
-Default is the Z axis direction, i. e. in most cases (0,0,1), and positive values will be subtracted from the Z position.
+* the **Mnoap endpoint is including the tool** length, i. e. the true endpoint of the hotend or drill.
+I am no expert for laser, but probably it is the focus of the laser beam which is the reference.

 Example:
 * C"X=1:0:0:70:0:352" means the X axis points to the X-axis direction and a point on the axis is (70,0,352).
 Looking from the arrow side to the axis, counterclockwise (CCW) means positive angle change.
 * C"Mnoap=0:0:1:0:-1:0:1:0:0:615:0:712" is the setting of the DH example of the 6 axis robot
 * C"Mreference=0:0:0:0:0:0" means Mnoap is the endpoint orientation and orientation if all angles are 0 degrees.
-The values are degrees for rotational and mm for prismatic axes.
+The values are degrees for rotational and mm for linear/prismatic axes.

-* C"defaultToolLength=200" is the tool length for initial calculation
-* C"toolDirection=1,0,0" would set the tool to be horizontal in x-direction (e. g. when using a router with horizontal spindle).
+# M669 D parameter: don't unhome

+Most M669 parameters will unhome, i. e. it is necessary to home after issuing the command.
+The D parameter allows to set some parameters without homing.

+The change may produce a high velocity movement if coordinates change too much, so handle with care if used.
+A possibility is to reduce speed for the next move.

 # M669 P parameter: axisTypes, special